cloudevents/spec/discovery/spec.md

 fail.
 If no Service can be found that corresponds to a specified `id`, the processing MUST ignore that Service and not fail as a result of the Service already being deleted.
 An `epoch` value MAY be omitted in the incoming Service.
-If present, and is less than the Service's current `epoch` value, then the request MUST fail.
+If present, and is not greater than the Service's current `epoch` value, then the request MUST fail.

 If other service attributes are included in the request, those SHOULD be ignored for the purposes of processing the request.